 A house deposit is the biggest financial commitment you’ll probably ever make, and it’s also one of the most exciting.
 If you’re lucky, you’ll secure a home that will be your sanctuary for many years to come.
 But it can be daunting to save for a house deposit, given the length of time needed and the size of the deposit itself.
-In Australia, you’ll need at least 20% of the purchase price, and most lenders will want at least a 5% deposit.
+In most countries, you’ll need at least 20% of the purchase price, and most lenders will want at least a 5% deposit.

 Here are some ideas to help you save the money you need for a house deposit:

 The amount of deposit you need to put down on your house depends on the bank that you are applying to, the size of the house, the value of the house, and the type of loan you are getting.
 One of your best options would include meeting with different Lynchburg real estate agents (if that is where you’re buying a property) who can provide you with a more accurate view of how much deposit you need to save for.
 That amount would also depend on whether you have good enough credit for the bank to feel comfortable giving you money.
 The bank may not give you money if you don’t have good enough credit, no matter how much deposit you have down.

 Buying a house is a big step, and it’s also a big commitment.
 Whether you’re looking to buy a starter home or a vacation property, you’ll need to save up for a down payment.
 (In the U.S., the amount you pay upfront for a home is usually between 3% and 10% of the home’s total value.)
 If you have bad credit, you may have to put more money down, but there is still a way for you to own a home.

 - How long will it take to save?